Silver Birch Pruning: Ultimate Guide

 Tools and Equipment You Need to Prune

-• Pruning shears: These are used for cutting branches that are less than 1 inch in diameter.
+- Pruning shears – For cutting branches less than 1 inch in diameter.

-• Loppers: These are used for cutting branches that are between 1 and 2 inches in diameter.
+- Loppers – For cutting branches between 1 and 2 inches in diameter.

-• Pruning saw: This is used for cutting branches that are more than 2 inches in diameter.
+- Pruning saw – For cutting branches more than 2 inches in diameter.

-• Pole pruner: This is used for pruning branches that are high up in the tree.
+- Pole pruner – For pruning branches that are high up in the tree and hard to reach safely.

 Step-by-Step Silver Birch Pruning Guide